 In an “actual” economy you sell a product to make money, but in the case of the social media economy, you do it for validation and to feed your ego.
 Even if you don’t want to admit it, for many individuals the underlying motivation behind posting on social media is to feel important, to feel that the world notices them, to project an ideal version of themselves.
 This is why people upload tens or hundreds of pictures of their faces and bodies, and spend hours every day perfecting their profiles and obsessing over how many likes and followers they got or who saw their stories.

-Spending more and more time on social media inevitably decreases the time we spend in the real world making friends, laughing at others’ jokes, and generally missing out on all the good things that real-life interaction brings.
-This does not only cause a decline in social skills and “social anxiety”, as is expected, but also leads to depression and feelings of isolation and loneliness.
+Spending more time on social media than in real-life not only causes a decline in social skills and an increase in “social anxiety” cases, but can also lead to depression and feelings of isolation and loneliness.

 Future generations and the ability to focus